Mindful-Optimized/mindful-optimized/guides/entity_texture_features_guide.md

-# 🎨 Player skin features test
+# 🎨 Player skin features

 - Player skins can use emissive, blinking, enchanted, and transparency texture features and more...
 - They are 100% optional, controlled by the skin file you upload to Mojang.
 ETF also provides options to prevent abuse of such features in PvP